 Christine helps with running the One Planet Forth Valley project and is in charge of OPFV's amazing Volunteers.
 This is her first big role!
 She started as a volunteer with CSREC which gave the opportunity to land this job (yes, volunteering can be a way into employment!)
 At university she studied International Politics before completing an MSc in Economics for Business and Policy where she found her interest in cultural diversity and the business-economics perspective behind creating an efficient and environmentally-aware society.
 She's looking to forge a career in sectors with Green Values and help communities adapt a more ‘eco-aware’ lifestyle.
-She is a gamer, loves music and movies.
+Loves art, video games, music and movies.

 About One Planet Forth Valley

 One Planet Forth Valley is a project run by the Central Scotland Regional Equality Council (CSREC) and funded by the Scottish Government’s Climate Challenge Fund.

 In 2020 we were awarded over £196k to run the project for two years with the aim of achieving project savings of 92.2 tCO2e and lifetime savings of 276.6 tCO2e.

 - Carbon Conversations